Acknowledging Indigenous Custodians

 I live in the Charlottesville area, how do I get more information?

-If you are a Charlottesville area resident and you would like more information about the Acknowledgement of Traditional Custodians of the Land and Welcome to Country please contact:
+If you are a Charlottesville area resident and you would like more information about the Acknowledgement of Indigenous Custodians of the Land and Welcome to Country please contact the Monacan Nation at firstname.lastname@example.org or email us at email@example.com or 434-243-8500.

 I don’t live near Charlottesville, how do I get more information?